farnswj1/DivorcePredictor/README.md

 ## Running
 To run the web app, run ```docker compose up -d```, then go to http://localhost using your web browser.

-### Populating the Database
-This project provides data to use for the project.
-Populating the database should only be done once to avoid duplicate data.
-To do so, run ```docker exec -it backend python manage.py loaddata data.json```.

 ### Setting Up HTTPS With Certbot
 There are configurations already set up via `cli.ini` in the `certbot` directory.